BraccioCodes/loan-preapproval-ml/README.md

 **XGBoost**

 Since this was my first time dabbling into XGBoost, I used ChatGPT as support when creating this model.
 RandomizedSearchCV was used to find the best hyperparameters again with the previously stated StratifiedKFold for cross-validation.
-Once again I also adjusted the threshold to prioritize precision and after evaluating, this classifier had 98% accuracy, only 7 FNs and 7 FPs, and a precision score of 99% for the positive class.
+Once again I also adjusted the threshold to prioritize precision and after evaluating, this classifier had 98% accuracy, only 8 FPs and 7 FNs, and a precision score of 98% for the positive class.
 The ROC-AUC score was raised from 93% to 98%, so in terms of improvement for a loan approval prediction model, this boosting method performed significantly better than the basic logistic regression model, as expected.

 ===